 - Most importantly, enjoying my new stage of motherhood!!!!

 So why the blank slate????
 This is the first birthday I can remember having snow which I find to be symbolic.
-Recently, considering I had everything figured out a couple months ago, there has been quite a few changes leaving me in a state of limbo:
+Considering I had everything figured out a couple months ago, there have been quite a few changes recently leaving me in a state of limbo:

 - I done well in the first year of my Spa Management degree and was excited for the second but I started back and they changed one the management modules to a practical.
 That may not sound like a big thing to someone else but it really was because before we broke up they told us that the practical would be management within the spa setting.
 Perfect!
 Who would complain about that?
 That’s what we’re working towards isn’t it?
 But no, Advanced Consultations…. really???
 I was not happy!
 Manager … no!
 Fancy therapist…. yes!

 - I am trying to change my course rather than waste time and MONEY on a degree I believe to not even guarantee a management role as I would still be working my way up regardless.
 I’m currently just going back and forth with the uni trying to get a meeting to discuss my possible change to Hospitality Business Management.